distributedci/dci-rhel-agent/README.md

 ## How to run your own set of tests ?

-By default, `dci-rhel-agent` provides an empty Ansible list of tasks located at `/etc/dci-rhel-agent/hooks/user-tests.yml`.
-It can be modified to include any task needed to run on top of the SUT that was provisionned for the job.
+By default, `dci-rhel-agent` provides 2 hooks files you can use to run your tests:
+  - `/etc/dci-rhel-agent/hooks/tests.yml`
+  - `/etc/dci-rhel-agent/hooks/user-tests.yml`

-This file will not be replaced when the `dci-rhel-agent` RPM will be updated.
+Those files are kept when the `dci-rhel-agent` RPM will be updated.

+### tests.yml

+You can include any tasks that will be run on the jumpbox

+### user-tests.yml

+You can include any tasks that will be run on each SUTs

 To use any existing Ansible roles in your tests, copy the role directory to /etc/dci-rhel-agent/hooks/roles.
-The role can then be imported into your user-tests.yml file and executed on your test systems.
+The role can then be imported into your hooks file.

 Please note, that it is possible at this point to use DCI Ansible bindings (see in the container `/usr/share/dci/modules/`) in tasks.
 In the following example, the task uploads Junit files (your tests results) into DCI Web dashboard.